-- An atmosphere of excitement and encouragement, - Continual emphasis on the importance of learning something new, - Discussion of ideas for projects during the class period, - A web page or some other avenue that provides a list of project ideas, - Credit based on the learning experience rather than on the difficulty of the project.
+- an atmosphere of excitement and encouragement - continual emphasis on the importance of learning something new - discussion of ideas for projects during the class period - a web page or some other avenue that provides a list of project ideas and - credit based on the learning experience rather than on the difficulty of the project.

-The fun projects continue to be an answer to two very different students.
-Those students who believe they are bored are dared to do something interesting and challenging.
-Those who have never touched a computer can catch up on basic skills and get credit for doing so.
-Regardless of diverse majors, interests, or levels of computer-related skills, the fun projects provide students with a unifying, relevant exercise without significantly changing the content of the course.
+The fun projects continue to be an answer to two very different students-those who believe they are bored are dared to do something interesting and challenging; those who have never touched a computer can catch up on basic skills and get credit for doing so.
+Regardless of diverse majors, interests, or levels of computer-related skills, the fun projects provide students with a unifying, relevant exercise without changing the content of the course significantly.